Academixedu/Notes/React/Placements.md

+### Complete Tutorial: Building a Layout with Material-UI

-### Step 1: The Container
+#### Step 1: The Container

-Imagine you have a box that centers everything inside it and makes sure it doesn't stretch too wide.
-This box is our `Container`.
+The `Container` component centers everything inside it and ensures it doesn't stretch too wide.

 ```jsx
 import React from 'react';